accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/titre-de-cadre.md

 If these frames do not have a frame title provided by the remote service, or if the frame titles are deemed irrelevant, generic terms may be used, for example `title="Facebook technical content"`.

-Note 2: If this does not hinder the operation of this type of frame, it is possible to make them unavailable to assistive technologies by using the WAI-ARIA attribute `aria-hidden="true"`.
+Note 2: If this does not hinder the operation of this type of frame, it is possible to make them unavailable to assistive technologies by using the WAI-ARIA `aria-hidden="true"` attribute.
 In this case, {% crit 2.1 %} and {% crit 2.2 %} will not apply.